Prashant1b/Git-Learning/readme.md

 we can also check how many branch are present and which branch am i currently at

 <!-- Delete a branch -->
-git branch --d branch-name
+git branch -d branch-name
-git branch --D branch-name(unmerged also)
+git branch -D branch-name(unmerged also)